-Recently, I was pleased to meet my constituent, Tony Davies, who sadly lives with motor neurone disease.
-On behalf of Tony and the MND Association community, will the Minister kindly announce when he is likely to publish the outcome of the review into access to benefits for the terminally ill?
+Recently, I was pleased to meet my constituent Tony Davies who sadly lives with motor neurone disease.
+On behalf of Tony and the MND Association community, will the Minister kindly announce when he is likely to publish the outcome of the review of access to benefits for the terminally ill?

 We have been clear, following our comprehensive review, that there will be three themes: we will change the six-month rule, we will improve consistency and we will raise awareness of the support available.
 Only last week, I met the MND Association and the Minister for Prevention, Public Health and Primary Care as we work at great speed to bring forward those much-needed changes.

 The latest statistics from 2018-19 show that the rates and numbers of people in absolute poverty were lower than in 2010.
 Since those statistics were published, we have injected a further £9.3 billion into our welfare system, including an increase to universal credit of up to £1,040 for this financial year.

 The reality is that that is not enough.
 Thanks to the efforts of the Scottish Government to mitigate the worst impacts of austerity, Scotland has the lowest child poverty rates, but the impact of UK Government policies means that 4,600 children in my constituency are estimated to be living in poverty, which is absolutely shameful.
 Will the Minister listen to the calls of the End Child Poverty coalition and the likes of Macmillan Cancer Support and pledge to keep the £20 a week universal credit uplift to avoid putting more families and children into poverty?